jmenges/yolov1_maxim/README.md

 * YOLO_V1_Test.py: Fake INT8 test of the model; change the directory of weight file (*.pth) to test different models.

-* YOLO_V1_Test_INT8.py: Real INT8 test of the model; no involved in the current stage.

 * YOLO_V1_DataSet_small.py: Preprocess the VOC2007 dataset.

 * yolov1_bn_model.py: Define the structure of the deep neural network.